-Professor Aidan Worsley is the Executive Dean of the College of Business, Law and Applied Social Studies.
+Professor Aidan Worsley is the Executive Dean of the Faculty of Business, Law and Applied Social Studies.
 He is a qualified social worker, with a background in criminal justice work and wide experience as an academic manager, external examiner, active researcher and has published widely.
 He has provided training and consultancy to a wide range of organisations across the health and social care sectors.

 Aidan is research active within the area of social work and social policy.

 Aidan began his social work career with voluntary work in welfare rights and Victim Support settings before gaining his social work qualification at the University of East Anglia.
 He then worked as a Probation Officer for Greater Manchester Probation Service for ten years in roles to do with young offenders, groupwork, community development and general adult supervision.
 He worked for his last two years with GMPS as a Senior Probation Officer for qualifying training.
 From here he moved to Stockport Social Services helping manage professional development for staff.
 He moved into academic settings in 1999 with LJMU.
 From there he became Head of Social Work at MMU and was Chair of the National Organisation for Practice Teaching from 2001 to 2004.
 He gained his Chair at the University of Chester in 2005.
 He took the role of Dean of School at UCLan in February 2009 and became Executive Dean in June 2014.